qroamer/elBash/README.md

 # Customizing Elementary OS
-This is going to be a basic overview of my software installations and customizations of elementary OS 0.4.1 Loki x86_64.
+This is a basic overview of my software installations and customizations of elementary OS 0.4.1 Loki x86_64.

 ## Packages to be installed
 This script will install the following packages: